-Sleeping With Contact Lenses
+Sleeping with Contact Lenses

-WHY YOU SHOULDN’T SLEEP WITH CONTACT LENSES
+CAN YOU SLEEP IN CONTACT LENSES

 Wait a few minutes before trying to remove your lenses.